Turbo Electric Oil Feed and Scavenge Pumps

 Bonneville

 Mike Geokan's Bonneville Bullet.
-132" Watercooled ORCA engine.
+139" Watercooled ORCA engine.
 Dry sump engine (Harley) and Dry Sump Oiling system for the larger Garrett turbocharger.
-Check out Mike's progress as he goes for 2007 speed records.
+Check out Mike's progress as he goes for Bonneville speed records.
 Viet Nam Vet.
-Uses electric turbocharger feed pump with timed relay.
-Mike has used electric oil pump systems from RB Racing for 15 years.
+Uses 03-1034 electric turbocharger feed pump.
+Mike has used electric oil pump systems from RB Racing for 25 years.

 ORCA Turbo Dash